David Peralta Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Mets pitching staff ranks 11th in the league.
+- The pitching staff for the Mets has a collective 8.9 K/9, which ranks 11th in the league.

-- The Mets have a 4.41 team ERA that ranks 20th among all league pitching staffs.
+- The Mets' 4.40 team ERA ranks 19th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.